rick/rick.github.io/treadmill_desk/README.md

 #### DIY, fashionably, without breaking the bank

 So, I dug around some more and found the bits and pieces to put together something workable myself for a lot cheaper than some of the high-end setups, and that might actually look reasonable in my office.
+Here's what I ended up with:

-Here's what I ended up with.
 I found a number of standard treadmills, on the cheaper end of the spectrum.
-Some of them had low HP, or small tread decks, or documented annoying interfaces / beeps / smoking problems (what could go wrong?).
+Some of them had low horsepower, or small tread decks, or documented annoying interfaces / beeps / smoking problems (what could go wrong?).
 I ended up finding a model that looked reasonable, found a PDF of the manual online and verified that I could probably dismantle the arm handles from it and still keep it working, and then priced it out.
 It ended up that it was in the $450 range if I were to order it from Amazon, but it was in the $250 range if I ordered it from Wal-Mart